Stay in touch

-You can still have sex during treatment.
-As it’s not known if chemotherapy drugs can pass into vaginal fluids (or semen), most hospital specialists advise using barrier methods of contraception, such as condoms, for a few days after chemotherapy is given.
+It’s not known if chemotherapy drugs can pass through vaginal fluids (or semen).
+Most hospital specialists advise using a barrier method of contraception, such as a condom, for a few days after you have chemotherapy.

 Live vaccines contain a small amount of live virus or bacteria.
 If you have a weakened immune system, which you may do during chemotherapy, they could be harmful.

-It’s safe to have these vaccines six months after your chemotherapy finishes.
-Talk to your GP or specialist before having any vaccinations.
+It’s safe to have these vaccinations six months after your treatment finishes.
+Talk to your GP or treatment team before having any vaccinations.

-If someone you live with needs to have a live vaccine speak to your specialist or GP.
+If anyone you have close contact with needs to have a live vaccine speak to your treatment team or GP.
 They can advise what precautions you may need to take depending on the vaccination.